canonical/cloud-init/doc/rtd/explanation/format.rst

 flexibility.

 .. note::
-   Boothooks are execute on every boot.
+   Boothooks are executed on every boot.
    The environment variable ``INSTANCE_ID`` will be set to the current instance ID. ``INSTANCE_ID`` can be used to implement a `once-per-instance` type of functionality.